rabbitmq/rabbitmq-website/site/cli.md

 `C:\Windows\.erlang.cookie` to the expected location for users running commands like `rabbitmqctl.bat`.

-##### Troubleshooting

-When a node starts, it will [log](/logging.html) its home (base) directory location.
-Unless any [server directories](/relocate.html) were overridden, that's the directory the cookie file will be created in by the RabbitMQ service.

 ### Overrding Using CLI and Runtime Command Line Arguments

 As an alternative, the option "`-setcookie <value>`" can be added